MHS Theatre won five awards for its one-act play, The Lottery, at the Wisconsin High School Theatre State Festival at UW-Milwaukee on Nov. 21-23.

 Each year, up to 80 schools across the state participate in the Wisconsin High School Forensic Association (WHSFA) One-Act Play contest series.
 MHS Theatre qualified for the State Festival by advancing through districts and sectionals.

-More than 1,500 high school students gather each year at the Wisconsin High School Theatre Festival (WHSTF) for three days packed with workshops featuring trained professionals, one-act and individual event contest performances, showcase productions, and exhibitors from theatre vendors to collegiate programs.
+About 1,800 high school students gather each year at the Wisconsin High School Theatre State Festival, which began in 1930.
+The three days are packed with workshops featuring trained professionals, one-act and individual event contest performances, showcase productions, and exhibitors from theatre vendors to collegiate programs.

 MHS Theatre kicked off its 2019-20 season kicks off with the The Lottery on Oct.
 24. It is based on a story by Shirley Jackson that was originally published in The New Yorker magazine.
 The play starts as people are assembling for the lottery.
 What family will it be this time?
 Only gradually do you begin to suspect the nature of the lottery as the play builds swiftly to its climax.

 Visit the Wisconsin High School Theatre State Festival website to learn more.